 Here is another example of a booth with a lot of jewelry displayed in a small space.

 In contrast to the all-black booth, though, this jewelry is displayed in a more orderly, row by row, manner, which gives a completely different, more modern feel.

 Also notice the puck lights again.
 Under-shelf lighting is extremely helpful with this type of display.

-Here's a cute, simple and very portable jewelry display idea: Use a photo display stand for holding earring cards.
+Here's a cute, simple and very portable jewelry display idea - Use a wire photo display stand to hold earring cards.